VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

 Building a resilient API
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Many agents expose an API (application programming interface) which can be used by other agents on the platform.
-To ensure an agent's API is robust, the user should take care to validate input and secure the endpoints.
+Many agents export RPC calls or  to expose an API (application programming interface) which can be used by other agents on the platform.
+The agent should include validation against input data for its API to ensure the agent is able to continue to operate even if asked to handle faulty or malicious requests.

 Type-hints